reihera/dotfiles/README.md

 ## Contact

 Telegram: https://t.me/reihera
-Due to reasons of personal safety concering the government of my country, telegram is the only way to contact me moving forward.
+Due safety concerns regarding the government of my country, telegram is the only way to contact me moving forward.